 Her work has been exhibited in the Voelker Orth Museum; The Jeanie Tengelsen Gallery of the Art League of Long Island; the Islip Museum; the Phoenix Gallery; The Broome Street Gallery SOFA Chicago - Snyderman-Works Gallery.
 She has written articles that were published in Bead and Button Magazine.
 Linda was also a founding member of the Ukiyo-e Society of America, which later became the Japanese Art Society of America.
 She is currently a member of the Long Island Craft Guild and had been a Board member of The Textile Study Group of New York.

 "Building an object with tiny beads is an intense activity.
 The process demands close scrutiny, constant decision-making, flexibility, innovation, and time.
-It involves critical dialogue between what I see and where I want to go — allowing the piece I'm working on to discover itself as it develops.
+It involves a critical dialog between what I see and where I want to go--allowing the piece I'm working on to discover itself as it develops.

-Every piece I make is a creative adventure.
-I'm never at a loss for ideas, but only the idea that won't let go become a creative reality.
-I love working with the smallest of beads to create textile-like patterns, color progressions, textures, and tiny details within larger shapes.
+Every project I work on is a creative adventure.
+I'm never at at a loss for ideas, but only the ones that won't let go become a creative reality.
+I love working with the smallest of beds to create textile-like patterns, color progressing, textures and tiny details within larger shapes.

-When I'm engrossed in a beading project, time and the world “out there” go away.
+When I'm engrossed in a beading project, time and the world 'out there' go away.
 My need to organize and construct takes over.
 The quiet, repetitive action of beads-to-needle soothes and relaxes.
 With a profusion of beads within reach, a threaded needle in my hand, and a visualization that drives me forward, I'm living at my creative edge.
-It doesn't get better than that.
+It doesn't get better than that."